-Usually, if you have a bit of a flea problem, the best way to remedy the situation is to remove the fleas from your pets and to give your home a good vacuum.
+Usually, if you have a bit of a flea problem, the best way to remedy the situation is to remove the fleas from your pets and treat your home with something like DE.
 However, sometimes this is often not enough!
-If you are finding these pests everywhere and keep getting bitten by fleas on a daily basis, should you consider using a flea fogger, despite the potential dangers?
+If you are finding these pests everywhere and keep getting bitten by fleas on a daily basis, should you consider using a flea fogger?

 What Exactly Are They and How Do Flea Bombs Work?